ipfs/ipfs-docs/docs/concepts/persistence.md

 ## Long-term storage

-Storing data using a personal IPFS node is easy but inconvenient since you constantly have to manage your own hardware.
-This problem gave rise to pinning services that allow you to upload your data to a remotely-hosted IPFS node and retrieve it whenever you want.
-However, pinning services can be a dangerous form of long-term storage.
-Once a file, or collection of files, is no longer pinned, it may be lost entirely.
-There is no guarantee that the data is still accessible through IPFS.
+Storing data using a personal IPFS node is easy, but it can be inconvenient since you have to manage your own hardware.
+This problem gave rise to _pinning services_, paid services that allow you to upload your data to a remotely hosted IPFS node and retrieve it whenever you want.
+However, while paying a pinning service to store data is a convenient workaround, it still requires someone to bear the cost of storing that data.
+If that one sponsor stops paying for that pinning, the content may be lost entirely.
+While IPFS guarantees that any content on the network is discoverable, it doesn't guarantee that any content is persistently available.
 This is where [Filecoin](https://filecoin.io) comes in.

 ### Storing data with Filecoin